Forex Technical Analysis & Forecast 11.10.2022 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 USDCHF, “US Dollar vs Swiss Franc”

-After finishing the ascending wave at 1.0020, USDCHF is expected to form a new consolidation range there.
-Later, the market may break the range to the upside to reach 1.0073 and then resume trading downwards with the target at 0.9900.
+After finishing the correctional wave at 0.9915, USDCHF is expected to form a new consolidation range there.
+Later, the market may break the range to the upside to reach 1.0073 and then start another correction with the target at 0.9900.

 AUDUSD, “Australian Dollar vs US Dollar”